wp-plugins/quick-contact-form/readme.txt

 = 4.2 =
 *	Cleaned out a whole load of code - file is now 6Kb smaller.
-*	Rewritten the help files simpler
+*	Rewritten the help files
 *	Tweaked the validation function

 = 4.1 =